ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 >
 > Make sure that the white spaces and indentation is exactly as shown: YAML is very picky about this, and many errors in running playbooks are due to wrong indentation.

-Next, we need to add the tasks where the actual changes on the target machines are done.
-This happens in three steps:
+Next, we need to add the tasks.
+The tasks section is where the actual changes on the target machines are made.
+In this case, this happens in three steps:

 - first we create a source object
 - then a destination object
 - finally the access rule between those two objects